-• manage the difference ce between their inco me and their 8)
+• manage the difference between their income and their 8)

-3. Listen to parts or follow them. ne and two and ma tch the verbs with the expressions that
+3. Listen to parts of follow them. ne and two and ma tch the verbs with the expressions that

 1 transfer that vision

-2 send their staff
+their staff

-3 have money
+2 send 3 have money

 4 reach a vision

 5 motivate

 6 maintain more profit

 7 make their relationship

+4. Complete these st tatements with appr copriate forms of expressions from part

+two. · P P P

-two. ropriate forms of expressions from part aing will be like in the future, you have a
+1) If you have an ide ea about what someth ning will be like in the future, you have a

-2) If your customers a re, the y keep coming back to you.
+2) If your customers a 3) is the y keep coming back to you.

-3) is the

-4) A customer's are what he or she needs.
+4) A customer's

 5) Satisfied customers

 6) A company's costs

-7) A co mpany is one that has s gone out of business.
+s gone out of business.

+,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, inpoint is one that had , 80.10 0 m 01 0 mostagess.

 • ne starting their o Way Foods, talks about the advice she wn business.
 Listen and complete this

-I hope they've got lots of 1) I think it is difficult and quite
+I hope they've got lote of 1) I think it is difficult and quite

-hard 2) and needs a si gnificant level of commitment.
+gnificant level of commitment.
 I think it's

-really, really importan it to make sure you u nderstand the 3) and who
+nderstand the 3) and who

-you differentiate yourself, or make yourself

-in that marketplace.
+your customers are going to be.
+And how you differentiate yourself, or make yourself different, from any of your 4) in that marketplace.

 your 5) or your service if

 ver and above what they can get elsewhere,

-or something they can ,
+or something they can liget elsewhele. t and the 7)

-So, for me, und erstanding the marke t and the 7) is absolutely
+So, for me, understanding the market and the 7) is absolutely

 critical to the success of the business.
 The other key thing is that you've got sufficient

 8)

-- /
+(Liston to mout thus aa Matab tha thinas that Green Damett montions (1.6) with

-6. Listen to part thro ee.
-Match the things s that Susan Barratt mentions (1-6) with
+that Susan Barratt mentions (1-6) with

-the quotations (a-f) f

-ig their own company.
+1 ng their own company.

-1 energy

-2 commitment a) 'I'm not going to give up easily.' b) 'I never feel tired.'

 a) 'I'm not going to give up easily.'

+2 commitment C b) 'I never feel tired.'

+3 making yourself diff ierent c) 'We've carried out a big market

+survey.'